DanNguyen8189/Spotiflames/client/README.md

 in src folder, make new folder called services

+## Access Tokens

 ## Application state
-the vue store manages the application's state.
+the vuxe store manages the application's state.
+It's for checking for the currently logged in user's information so that we don't have to check the locally stored access token repeatedly.